STIXProject/stixproject.github.io/suggested-practices/index.md

 ---
-layout: flat
+layout: getting_started
+title: Suggested Practices
 ---

-This page contains suggested practices for developing and consuming STIX content.
-There's a similar page in the CybOX wiki for [CybOX Suggested Practices](https://github.com/CybOXProject/schemas/wiki/Suggested-Practices).

-Note that these are simply suggested practices.
-In many cases, operational or technical concerns may prohibit you from implementing them or they may just not make sense in your situation.
-That's perfectly fine, these are just suggestions.
+This page contains suggested practices (sometimes called best practices) for producing and consuming STIX content.
+Following these practices will ensure the best conformance with the design goals of STIX and the best compatibility with other STIX tools.
+These are not requirements, however: in some cases, technical or business requirements will mean you can't comply with them and that's fine.
+Think of them as "do it this way unless you have a good reason not to".

-# General Practices
+## General Practices

+General practices apply across STIX (and sometimes CybOX).

 ## Formatting IDs